jwfbean/cflt-asp/README.md

 3. **Deploy Phase 2**: Navigate to `/02`.
 Note that this will establish a direct connection from the Atlas Stream Instance to the Confluent Brokers.

 ---

-## 💡 Key Learnings & Troubleshooting

-### 1. The "Locksmith" vs. "Guest" ACL Pattern
-When using ASP, the Service Account used by the connection needs more than just topic access.
-It requires:
-* **Cluster `DESCRIBE`**: To allow Atlas to map the partitions.
-* **Group `READ`**: To allow Atlas to manage its own offsets.
-* **Topic `READ`**: To pull the actual trade data.

-### 2. Watermarks and Windowing
-Stateful processors (CEP and Ticker counts) rely on the passage of time.
-If data isn't flowing to all partitions, use a `partitionIdleTimeout` (e.g., `1s`) to ensure the watermark advances and windows close.

-### 3. Explicit Time Fields
-Unlike the Sink Connector, ASP needs to know which field to use for event